 6. Aliki, a lovely place in Paros for families with kids

-If you are interested in Cyclades folklore, there is a museum in the suburbs of Aliki.
+If you are interested in Cyclades folklore, there is a Museum of Cycladic Folklore in the suburbs of Aliki.
 The exhibits include miniatures of monuments, ships, and plenty of handmade items that will interest you.

-7. Antiparos, a great base in Paros for beach holiday
+7. Antiparos, where to stay in Paros for beautiful beaches

 Facilities are basic but places like Monastiria Beach are gems.
 You can enjoy the colours, flowers like bougainvillea adding to the whitewashed houses and blue sea.
 The remote sandy beaches appeal to those looking for solitude.